unbound-tech/pycryptoki/docs/api.rst

 API Reference
 =============

-There are some general guidelines to using pycryptoki:
+There are some general guidelines to using pypkcs11:

     1. If you want to perform a PKCS11 operation as a multi-part operation, provide the input data as a list or a tuple.
     2. Data should always be passed into ``c_`` functions as raw byte data (bytestrings).
-       Conversions are available to convert hex data or binary data to bytes at :ref:`pycryptoki.conversions<conversions>`
+       Conversions are available to convert hex data or binary data to bytes at :ref:`pypkcs11.conversions<conversions>`
     3. Returned encrypted/decrypted data is always raw bytestrings.